jakxbmlr/Sales_Prediction/README.md

 Using https://www.newscatcherapi.com/ as source for news data.

-Company specific data is removed from this project.
+Company specific data like internal sales data and unpublished order inatke data is removed from this project.